 Re-posting this from 2012…

 At work yesterday, I said “Merry Christmas” to a colleague who was leaving early to start his long holiday weekend.
-Knowing that I was raised Jewish (but now practice no religion), he responded, “Thanks, and Happy Hanukkah to you!”
+Knowing that I was raised as a secular Jew, he responded, “Thanks, and Happy Hanukkah to you!”

 I held my tongue instead of saying, “Um, thanks, but Hanukkah ended several days ago.
 Wishing me Happy Hanukkah today would be like wishing someone a Merry Christmas on December 30th.”
 The reason I didn’t say anything was because I know that he didn’t know when Hanukkah was, but he assumed it was always at the same time as Christmas, as if it were a Jewish version of that holiday — which it isn’t — and I wasn’t up to explaining the difference yet again.
 Besides, I appreciated his attempt at inclusion.